 Edited, formatted and prepared for the US National Arboretum web site by Ramon Jordan, March 1998 & Revised March 2001

 U.S. National Arboretum, Agricultural Research Service, U.S. Department of Agriculture, Washington, DC 20002

 Note: This publication is not copyrighted, and permission to reproduce all or any part of it is not required.

 Even though you can provide more moisture to your garden than what falls naturally, it is helpful to know if you live in an area that, comparatively, gets lots of rain or just a little.
 For instance, if a plant is described as needing constant moisture, you probably don’t want to grow it in southern California.

 One of the best ways to make your garden easier to care for and to increase your chances of success is to develop a garden design that combines trees, shrubs and perennials with similar growing preferences.

 Another reliable guide for selecting plants that grow well in your area is to choose plants that are native to your region.
 In most cases they don’t need supplemental water or coddling if they are sited correctly.
 As an added bonus, they benefit wildlife in the form of food, cover or nesting sites.
 Some native perennials such as tall garden phlox (Phlox paniculata) offer nectar for butterflies and hummingbirds.
 Coneflowers (Echinacea) produce nectar for pollinators and have the added benefit of producing seed for songbirds.
-Many native shrubs and trees such as winterberry (Ilex verticillata) produce berries for birds in winter.

 One of the easiest ways to use natives is to simply incorporate them with your existing plantings or garden designs.
 You can spot them in here and there in your gardens or use them in large masses.
 Beds, borders, foundations plantings, woodlands and shrub rows are all potential planting areas.